2019 Ohio State Ross Heart Hospital TriFit Challenge Event Day Guide - Click on picture below to Access

 Since 2013, triathletes have gathered on the shores of Antrim Lake in the Heart of Ohio – Columbus, Ohio for the largest Olympic and Sprint triathlon in the Buckeye State.
-The TriFit Challenge Triathlon (and Duathlon) is an action-packed tour through one of America’s signature metropolises and ends with an exciting finish on the campus of The Ohio State University.
+The TriFit Challenge Triathlon (and Duathlon) presented in partnership with CampusParc at the Ohio State University is an action-packed tour through one of America’s signature metropolises and ends with an exciting finish on the campus of The Ohio State University.
 When it comes to triathlon and duathlon in Columbus, we’ve got you covered.
 Race weekend consists of multiple distance options, including the Ross Tri (super sprint/mini), Ross Fit (sprint) and Ross Challenge (Olympic) triathlons and duathlon.
 Participants can race as individuals, as part of a relay or by teaming up with their co-workers as part of the YMCA Corporate Challenge.

 ANNOUNCEMENT: USA Triathlon has named the Ohio State Ross Heart Hospital TriFit Challenge Triathlon as the USA Triathlon State of Ohio Age Group and High School Triathlon Championship for the sprint (Fit) and Olympic (Challenge) distances.
 Also, USA Triathlon has named the event as the USA Triathlon Regional Paratriathlon Championships.